exercism/docs/community/suggesting-exercise-improvements.md

 Our exercises are not production software nor are they designed to imitate real-world use-cases.
 They are designed to be toy-problems to help you gain **fluency in a programming language**.
 We therefore deliberately avoid trying to cover every edge-case, forcing lots of input validation, or other such real-world situations.
-If your suggested improvement is to catch and edge-case or to check input-validation, it's unlikely to be accepted unless it makes a substantial difference to the exercise.
+If your suggested improvement is to catch an edge-case or to check input-validation, it's unlikely to be accepted unless it makes a substantial difference to the exercise.

 ## Learning Exercises